 This anecdote is not about the good old times, about the artist serving as a projection wall for outcasts in the society, about the artist sacrificing his health and himself for the sake of his genius, his outstanding existence, talent, integrity, independence, freedom.
 It is about the supremacy of interpretation.
 Artists should never forget that they should remain the ones the secondary field draws from.
 They are the origin and all the curators, theorists, art historians, critics and the like should remain observers and interpreters of our doing.
 It is on them to be dependent on us and not the other way round.

 It was also in the 80ies that a new term describing an artist hit the German-speaking art world: ‘POSITION’.
 ‘Position’ substitutes the word artist.
 Artists are not being called artists anymore.
 Curators diminish us to positions.
-The artists happily gave into being declared positions.
-There was no revolt among the artists as obviously they did not realize that this derogative term had been created to categorize us.
+The artists happily gave into being declared a position.
+There was no revolt among the artists as obviously they did not realize that this derogative term had been created to categorize them.
 How could the artistic community (there is none, there will never be one as there is no solidarity among artists) not have sensed what that term would do to us, how language, how phrasing determines a standing within a society?
 POSITION turned us into ‘gadgets’ that can be moved around to the liking of the curator/theorist like game pieces in ‘Mensch Ärgere Dich Nicht’ (Parcheesi board game).
-We get kicked about, we get run over, we get kicked out, yet like lemmings we are happily willing to fit into the framework of the game that was taken over by others.
+We get kicked about, we get run over, yet like lemmings we are happily willing to fit into the framework of a game that has been taken over by others.

 Is the only answer artists can come up with to all of the mentioned issues to become curators and theorists themselves?
 Is the answer that we become scientists, philosophers, economists etc.?
-Is the answers that we amass in a blend of theorists, scientists, artists etc. and make art as a collective expression?
+Is the answers that we turn into an amalgam of theorists, scientists, artists etc. and make art as a collective expression?
 Why have we lost the ability to answer by our means or what used to be ours?
-Why are we not in charge of the debate in terms of them reflecting on us?
-Why is the debate no more dependent and modeled after what we emanate?
+Why are we not in charge of the debate in terms of other disciples reflecting on us?
+Why is the debate no more dependent or modeled after what we emanate?
 Why are artists willing to submit to the curator’s and theorist’s concepts?
 Why do artists not insist – as they used to – to design their own life and let the others follow and interpret it?
 Why did we give up the supremacy over the topics we address which so many generations of artists before us fought for and gained to our advantage?
 Is the concept of a da Vincian Renaissance ideal of a ubiquitous educated artist outdated?
 Have the artists submitted to a world in which everything has been split up into fields of different interest?
-There are experts for each aspect of our lives everywhere, but are the artists still experts in their own field?
+There are experts for each aspect of our lives, but are the artists still experts in their own field?

 In the digital age there seems to be no use for the concept of the ‘genius artist’ anymore.
 New generations prefer electronic screens to decorate their walls.
 If anything will remain of the concept of an artist then it will be those who create investment art.
 The near future will see nothing but investment art.
 The rest will be nothing but divertissement.
 Joseph Beuys’ and Andy Warhol’s predictions have become programmatic: ‘Everyone is an artist’ and ‘Everyone will be famous for 15 minutes’.
 Everyone wants to be an artist or filmmaker these days and everyone believes he/she is.
 Apps, Selfies and permanent availability have compromised the approach of the outstanding creator, of a blessed few who interpret the world by means of images.
 Today we are all outstanding and each of us is so very proud of being unique, of being an artist.